meilisearch/documentation/resources/cookbooks/running_production.md

 We recommend that you choose option 2, to redirect HTTP to HTTPS and always use a secure connection.
 You should be able to request your domain name with SSL as in `https://example.com` or `https://example.com/indexes`.

 #### 3.2.
-Option B: Custom SSL Certificates
+Option B: Custom SSL/TLS Certificates

-When your `Certificate Authority` issues a SSL certificate for you, you normally receive at least two files with encrypted keys:
+When a `Certificate Authority` issues a SSL certificate for you, you receive at least two files with encrypted keys:

-- Your **certificate** (normally as in `your_domain_name.pem` or `example.pem`)
+- Your **certificate** (commonly named `your_domain_name.pem` or `example.pem`)
-- Your **key** (normally as in `your_domain_name.key` or `example.key`)
+- Your **key** (commonly named `your_domain_name.key` or `example.key`)

-> for the command examples, we will use example.pem and example.key.
-Make sure to change them to match the name of your own certificate files
+> `example.pem` and `example.key` will be used in the following examples.
+Make sure to replace `example` by the names of your own certificate files.

-All we need to do is to put the certificate files somewhere safe, and modify Nginx configuration to give instructions on where to find them.
-Also, we recommend to do a redirection of HTTP traffic to HTTPS (port 80 to 443).
+All you need to do is store the certificate files in a secure location and use appropriate file system security permissions.
+Then, set the location of the certificates in Nginx configuration.
+It is also strongly recommended to redirect all HTTP requests to HTTPS (port 80 to 443).

-First, let's copy your certificate files in their conventional directory where the server can find them
+First, let's copy your certificate files in their conventional directory so the server can find them:

 ```bash
 # Create a directory /etc/ssl/example to store the certificate files